Aliases for EYA1 Gene

 GeneCards Summary for EYA1 Gene

 EYA1 (EYA Transcriptional Coactivator And Phosphatase 1) is a Protein Coding gene.
-Diseases associated with EYA1 include Otofaciocervical Syndrome and Branchiootic Syndrome 1.
-Among its related pathways are DNA Double-Strand Break Repair and Transcriptional misregulation in cancer.
-GO annotations related to this gene include RNA binding and protein tyrosine phosphatase activity.
+Diseases associated with EYA1 include Otofaciocervical Syndrome 1 and Branchiootorenal Syndrome 1.
+Among its related pathways are DNA Double-Strand Break Repair and DNA Double Strand Break Response.
+Gene Ontology (GO) annotations related to this gene include RNA binding and protein tyrosine phosphatase activity.
 An important paralog of this gene is EYA4.

 UniProtKB/Swiss-Prot for EYA1 Gene